ucg8j/blog/posts/goodbye-whatsapp.md

 We've all done this before.
 In my lifetime, I've moved through the following for messaging:

-SMS/MMS ➡️ MSN ➡️ Myspace ➡️  FB ➡️ Whatsapp ➡️ Signal ✅
+SMS ➡️ MSN ➡️ Myspace ➡️  FB ➡️ Hangouts ➡️ Whatsapp ➡️ Signal ✅

 ## 📱 Signal takes up too much room on my phone
 This is the same for Whatsapp.
-The chunky content you receive like files, videos and voice messages.
-You can clear out this content on either app.
+The chunky content you receive like files, videos and voice messages can be cleared out on either app.

 ## 🔎 I've got nothing to hide, Facebook can have my data
 [Edward Snowden counters](https://en.wikipedia.org/wiki/Nothing_to_hide_argument#Criticism) this argument very well:
 >Arguing that you don't care about the right to privacy because you have nothing to hide is no different than saying you don't care about free speech because you have nothing to say."
 "When you say, ‘I have nothing to hide,’ you’re saying, ‘I don’t care about this right.’
 You’re saying, ‘I don’t have this right, because I’ve got to the point where I have to justify it.’
 The way rights work is, the government has to justify its intrusion into your rights.

+Handing our data over to this giant profiling machine is aiding the corrosion of our democratic societies.

 ## 🏛 Companies like Facebook are killing democracy
 The huge swaths of data allow for incredible levels of targeting.
 The more privacy and data you give up the more targetable and manipulatable you are.
 'But *I'm* not influenced by ads' - sadly you may not be aware of it.
 93% of Americans believe they are in the top 50% of drivers - this is [illusory superiority](https://en.wikipedia.org/wiki/Illusory_superiority).
 And based on the analytics, you and I very much are influenceable.
 Even if you are unmovable, frequently it's our friends unintentionally giving up our data, uploading photos of us, tagging us and just the mere fact they are part of your network allows data scientists to make highly accurate guesses of who you are - the inverse is true.